lekhanhtech/kubernetes/Readme.md

 * Open the file [`./kubeadm/kubeadm-config.yaml`](./kubeadm/kubeadm-config.yaml),
     * Change the values of `advertiseAddress` and `controlPlaneEndpoint` according to your environemt.
     * Add your control plan node's address to certSANs too.
+    * Change the `name` of `nodeRegistration` to the pc name which you run as the control plane node.
 * If you would like to use Cert Manager, make sure to change the email in [nginx-ingress/cert-manager/cert-manager-issuers.yaml](./nginx-ingress/cert-manager/cert-manager-issuers.yaml) too.
 * Change `username` and `usergroup` in the command [`./create-cluster.sh`](./create-cluster.sh), and run it.
 ## 3.2.
 Join worker node